 Next, think about whether you have any broader interests that aren't tied to one activity.
 For example, you read, watch, and listen to a seemingly random mix of online articles, YouTube videos, and podcasts.
 You also go to a mishmash of one-off events around town.
-At first it may seem you're haphazardly killing time, but the theme connecting everything you're drawn to is that you have an interest in learning about how culture and society works.
+At first it may seem you're haphazardly killing time, but then you figure out the commonality connecting everything you're drawn to is that you have an interest in learning about how culture and society works.

 Actively try to develop new interests